wp-plugins/megamenu/readme.txt

 == Installation ==

 1. Go to the Plugins Menu in WordPress
-1. Search for "Max Menu"
+1. Search for "Max Mega Menu"
 1. Click "Install"

 == Frequently Asked Questions ==